Port Stephens (New South Wales): History

 The Worimi are the traditional owners for the area which is now called Port Stephens and the wider region is home to numerous sites of deep cultural significance to the Worimi.

 The port was named by Captain Cook when he passed by on 11 May 1770, honouring Sir Philip Stephens, who was Secretary to the Admiralty.
 Stephens was a personal friend of Cook and had recommended him for command of the voyage.
-It seems Cook's initial choice had actually been Point Keppel and Keppel Bay, but instead he used Keppel Bay later.
+It seems Cook's initial choice of name had actually been Point Keppel and Keppel Bay, but instead he used Keppel Bay later.

 The first ship to enter the port was the Salamander, a ship of the Third Fleet that later gave the suburb of Salamander Bay its name, in 1791.
 In that same year escaped convicts, then known as 'bolters', discovered coal in the area.

 In 1795 the crew of discovered a group of escaped convicts living with the Worimi people.
 Port Stephens became a popular haven for escaped convicts and so in 1820 a garrison of soldiers was established at what is now known as Soldiers Point.

 The 63 t cutter Lambton, commanded by Captain James Corlette, began shipping timber and wool out of the port in 1816.
 The suburb of Corlette was named after the captain.

 Port Stephens has rather poor soil for the most part, and has limited agricultural potential.
 For this reason, no large towns developed there historically and it was never developed as a significant port.
 The major city and port of Newcastle developed at the mouth of the Hunter River, about 45 km south-west of Port Stephens.